In this lesson, you’re going to learn my recommended Anki settings and how settings work in a more practical manner.

-For the New Cards tab, I recommend these settings:
+For the New Cards, I recommend these settings:

-“10 1440 4320” means pressing Again shows the card in 10 minutes and pressing Good would show the card after 1 day, then after that — 3 days.
+The Learning steps setting means that pressing Again shows the card in 10 minutes and pressing Good would show the card after 1 day, then after you press “Good” on that, you’ll see it again after 3 days.

-Put generally, the first number is the number of minutes the card will show up again if you pressed “Again”.
+So the first number is actually the number of minutes the card will show up again if you pressed “Again”.

 The next two numbers determine the intervals when you press “Good”.

 And like the tab says, all of these only apply to New Cards.

 Now, I don’t recommend you pressing “Easy” right away because that tends to skip the “learning steps.”

 You don’t want that.
 Just because a card is easy to remember now doesn’t mean it’s going to be remembered in the future — we have a bias to believe otherwise (cf. Stability Bias) and that’s the trap we will fall into if we don’t “filter the bad cards out.”

 So, just to be on the safe side, go through all of your learning steps for your new cards by pressing “Good.”
 (Obviously, this doesn’t apply to graduated cards — more on that in a sec.)